jpedro/jpedro.github.io/.posts/postgres.md

 want application logic in the database.
 I'll fight [anyone](https://sive.rs/pg) on this.
 I found the hill I'll die for.
 The database is the most critical tech component.
 The one that's non-trivial to horizontally scale.
-So keep it lean, keep it simple.
-Keep it dumb, stupid.
+So keep it lean, keep it dumb.
+KISS.

 Because the database _should_ be dumb.
 Just safely store and retrieve my data.
 And let me to run some adhoc queries over unindexed fields 😱,